 8) Will it be possible to remove JdeMO on a lease return car?

 9) Do I need to remove JdeMO to have normal service or maintenance performed?

 Answer: Absolutely not.
 We specifically do not want you handling, modifying, repairing or in any way changing JdeMO except to recharge your Rav4 EV from a CHAdeMO charger.
-If you need to remove JdeMO for any reason, contact Quick Charge Power for instructions.
+If you need to remove JdeMO for any reason, contact QC Charge for instructions.

 10) Can I charge with a CHAdeMO charger and the J1772 plug at the same time?